apollographql/apollo-kotlin/docs/source/essentials/caching.md

+---
-# Support For Cached Responses
+title: Support For Cached Responses
+---

 Apollo GraphQL client allows you to cache responses, making it suitable for use even while offline.
 The client can be configured with 3 levels of caching: